 The key to deciding is knowing yourself and how you normally respond to these kinds of challenges.

-From a neuroscience perspective, taking small steps gives you time to actually rewire your brain to create new, healthier habits.
+From a neuroscientific perspective, taking small steps gives you time to actually rewire your brain to create new, healthier habits.

-However, some people are excited by big goals — like quitting cold turkey.
+However, many people are excited by big goals — like quitting cold turkey.

 Setting bold goals provides a nice boost of the neurotransmitter dopamine, known as the “motivation molecule.”

-Johns Hopkins researchers, who have studied caffeine withdrawal in depth, endorse a gradual approach to minimize withdrawal symptoms.
-(38)
+Johns Hopkins University researchers, who have studied caffeine withdrawal in depth, endorse a gradual approach to minimize withdrawal symptoms.

 Here’s a simple plan to quit drinking coffee gradually by swapping out 25% regular coffee with decaffeinated coffee each week for one month.